neurosnap/starfx/docs/posts/controllers.md

 of business logic.
 This could be as simple as making a single API endpoint and caching the results or as complex as making multiple dependent API calls and combinatory logic.

+In the following sections we will discuss how to create controllers and the different use cases for them inside `starfx`.